signatureai/signature-core-nodes/docs/nodes/augmentations.md

             mask = kwargs.get("mask")
             seed = kwargs.get("seed") or -1

+            # Create a dummy image if only mask is provided
+            if image is None and mask is not None: image = torch.zeros_like(mask)

             image_tensor = TensorImage.from_BWHC(image) if isinstance(image, torch.Tensor) else None
             mask_tensor = TensorImage.from_BWHC(mask) if isinstance(mask, torch.Tensor) else None